aereaco/datastar-components/README.md

 ### Seamless DatastarJS Integration [↑](#%EF%B8%8F-creating-your-first-component "null")

 The `datastar-components` plugin fundamentally integrates with DatastarJS by treating the HTML content of your components as a Datastar-enabled template.
-This means you can use all of Datastar's declarative attributes (e.g., `data-data`, `data-text`, `data-on`, `data-if`, `data-for`) directly within your component's HTML, without needing to manually initialize or bind Datastar within each component's JavaScript.
+This means you can use all of Datastar's declarative attributes (e.g., `data-signals`, `data-text`, `data-on`, `data-if`, `data-for`) directly within your component's HTML, without needing to manually initialize or bind Datastar within each component's JavaScript.

 When a component is loaded and connected to the DOM, the plugin automatically performs a Datastar scan on the component's root (either its Shadow DOM or the component element itself in Light DOM).
 This scan discovers all `data-*` directives and brings them to life, creating reactive signals, binding event listeners, and managing DOM updates as specified.
 This "HTML-first" approach allows you to build highly interactive and dynamic components primarily with markup, reducing the need for imperative JavaScript.